nomdal/understandingcodeql/README.md

 How easy or difficult this translation from parse tree to relational database is depends a lot on how similar those two structures look.
 For some languages, we defined our database schema to closely match the structure (and naming scheme) of the tree produced by the parser.
 That is, there’s a high level of correspondence between the parser’s node names and the database’s table names.
 For those languages, an extractor’s job is fairly simple.
 For other languages, where we perhaps decided that the tree produced by the parser didn’t map nicely to our ideal database schema, we have to do more work to convert from one to the other.

+After extraction, all the data required for analysis (relational data, copied source files, and a language-specific database schema, which specifies the mutual relations in the data) is imported into a single directory, known as a CodeQL database.
 At this point, we've created a relational database representation of our code, and thus, are done with Step 1 and can move on to Step 2.

 ### 2. Running CodeQL queries against the database